George W. Dollar: Education

 Dollar began studying in the Maritimes.
 First, he obtained a Teachers Certificate at NB Teachers College.
 He then studied briefly at both Acadia (NS) and then at Mount Allison University (NB).
 He transferred those courses and became a graduate of Gordon College (BA) and Gordon Divinity School (BD).
 He received the Master of Theology degree in church history from Emory University and received a Master of Arts and Doctor of Philosophy degrees from Boston University. he served as professor at Columbia Bible College, Dallas Theological Seminary (as chairman of the department of church history), Bob Jones University. and Piedmont Bible College (as vice-president).
 He was also dean at Central Baptist Theological Seminary of Minneapolis as well as being a pastor, conference speaker, and author.

 Southwide Baptist Fellowship

 In 1956, Dollar co-founded the Southwide Baptist Fellowship and he authored the doctrinal statement adopted by the fellowship.
 In his final years, he taught and preached at the Lighthouse Ministries in Lakeland, Florida.

 The final 2006 edition of his book, A History of Fundamentalism in America contains a large portion of the original 1973 scholarly work that the author wrote, the first historical reference book on the movement, and nine chapters of observations concerning the three decades since that publication.
 The volume represents the final research and writing of one devoted to Fundamentalism.

 Writings

 Dollar authored three books including A History of Fundamentalism in America (1973 and 2006), The New Testament and New Pentecostalism (1978) and The Fight for Fundamentalism (1983).

-His most significant work, A History of Fundamentalism in America, is unique and valued in that it is arguably the best single source of information regarding the early days of the American movement written by a scholar with an insider’s perspective.